dipeshjoshi4/Thapa-React/README.md

 1. Class Components - before the function components class componenets is the way to create components

 2. Function Components - this is morden and most recommended way of writing react.js components

+### 7. React Fragments

+- WHY WE NEED REACT FRAGMENTS?

+- so whenever we write components . we have to add seprate parent div for the jsx element and that seprate and unuse parent div
+- will add extra node for remove that extra node we can add <React.fragment></React.fragment> OR <fragment></fragment> OR <></>
+- the third and very unpopular option is you you can write componments in array like form return([
+  <NetflixSeries key="1"/>,<NetflixSeries key="2"/>
+  ])

+- WHY CANT WE ADD MULTIPLE ELEMENT SAME TIME ?

+- as after jsx compiled and coverted into js object and you cant add multiple js object at same time
+- return (jsx(---),jsx(---))